Retired Not Out, Paul Chappell's Journal

 I found a quiet corner where I sat and read Full Tilt, Ireland to India with a Bicycle, by Dervla Murphy for over an hour, downing a few pints of stout, whose name I’ve forgotten.
 It’s a long time since I’ve read a book in a pub, I’d forgotten how enjoyable it is.

 They do food until seven at night and its inexpensive.
-My sister and I were going to have fish and chips at the Ship and Mitre at £15.50.
+My sister and I are going to have fish and chips at the Ship and Mitre for £15.50.
 They also do fish and chips here, but for £9.50.
-I shall be trying them when I’m over in April.
+I shall be trying them when I’m over next.
+It’ll be interesting to see how they compare.

 Inside of the Vernon Arms